Matheus8174/furia-challege-hard/README.md

     EXPIRES_IN="2d"
   ```

-- the easiest why to set up the database is using docker
+- the easiest why to set up the database is by using docker

   ```sh
     docker-compose up -d